Assess a patient's need for pain control

 Prescription drug monitoring program (PDMP) checks

-A checklist is very helpful for navigating follow-up visits with a patient on chronic opioid therapy.
+A checklist is very helpful for navigating follow-up visits with a patient on long-term opioid therapy.
 The CDC also provides a comprehensive checklist.
-Pre-visit planning and registry maintenance by the team in support of these visits is important (see Step 1).
+It is important that the team supports these visits through team-based pre-visit planning and registry maintenance (see STEP 1).

-How often should I see a patient who is on chronic opioid therapy?
+How often should I see a patient who is on long-term opioid therapy?

-A regular follow-up visit is recommended approximately every three months to discuss risks and benefits of opioids.
+A regular follow-up visit is recommended approximately every 3 months to discuss risks and benefits of opioids.
 Visits can be conducted more frequently in higher-risk patients.

-What is the role of urine drug testing in monitoring of patients receiving opioid therapy?
+What is the role of urine drug testing in monitoring patients receiving opioid therapy?

 Urine drug testing is a key monitoring component to ensure that the patient is taking the medication as prescribed.
 Urine drug tests can be helpful in two ways.
-First, a negative urine drug test in a patient who is supposed to be on chronic opioid therapy would raise concerns about possible drug diversion.
-Second, finding illicit substances or other controlled substances that were not prescribed would change the risk profile for the patient.
+First, a negative urine drug test in a patient who is supposed to be on long-term opioid therapy raises concerns about possible drug diversion.
+Second, finding illicit substances or other controlled substances that were not prescribed changes the risk profile for the patient.
 Urine drug testing can help facilitate important conversations with the patient.

-Interpreting these tests requires an understanding of testing modalities, detection times for specific drugs and common explanations for false-positive, false-negative and unexpected results.
-Results should be interpreted in the context of the patient's entire history.20
+Interpreting these tests requires an understanding of testing modalities, detection times for specific drugs, and common explanations for false-positive, false-negative, and unexpected results.
+Results should be interpreted in the context of the patient's entire history.22

 How can patients safely dispose of unused medicines?